ThreeStones1029/drr_utils/README.md

 ~~~bash
 python main_drr_segmentation_dataset.py -c config/segmentation_config.yml
 ~~~
-**Note: If you want to regenerate a larger dataset after generating it, you need to delete all json files under data/verse2020_segmentation_dataset manually.
-Otherwise, the CT that has been projected in the json file will be automatically detected, and the CT that has not been projected will be started from the CT that has not been projected.**
+**Note:The CT that has been projected in the json file will be automatically detected, and the CT that has not been projected will be started from the CT that has not been projected.**

 ### Regenerate the specified cts.
 Sometimes, we main generate single ct wrong, but we don't want to regenerate all cts' drrs.
 So if you need regenerate the specified cts, just add the ct name in regenerate ct name list.
-Then run the follow Similar command.
+Then run the follow Similar command.Or if you need regenerate all the drrs, just input -r all.
 ~~~bash
 python main_drr_segmentation_dataset.py -c config/segmentation_config.yml -r ["du_xiang.nii.gz"]
 python main_drr_segmentation_dataset.py -c config/segmentation_config.yml -r all # if -r==all then will regenerate all cts drrs.